rzane/betterlint/README.md

 - And you've opted into 7.1 defaults (namely, `config.active_record.default_column_serializer = nil`)

 ...you can safely disable this cop, since failing to pass a deserializer will raise an exception.

+### Betterment/UnusedLet

+This cop identifies unused `let` definitions in RSpec tests.
+Note that `let!` is not flagged, since it has side effects.